Lapidary: Cutting

 Using a diamond blade to saw a gemstone.

 Cutting of harder stones is done with a diamond-edged saw.
 For softer materials, a medium other than diamond can be used, such as silicon carbide, garnet, emery, or corundum.
 Diamond cutting requires the use of diamond tools because of the extreme hardness of diamonds.
 The cutting, grinding, and polishing operations are usually lubricated with water, oil, or other liquids.
 Beyond these broader categories, there are other specialized forms of lapidary techniques, such as casting, carving, jewelry, and mosaics.

 While the gemstone in the rough state may be trimmed to remove undesirable material or to separate it on a cleavage line with a diamond bladed saw, accurately described as cutting and once done by the use of a chisel or similar tool to simply break off pieces that were usable as single gemstones, the actual shaping and polishing of a gemstone is a grinding or sanding process.
-This grinding and sanding is done using a lap, a precision metal plate embedded with grit similar to the more familiar embedding of grit on paper the lap is of high precision particularly for flatness and turned by a motor.
-The grit material is normally diamond and sometimes corundum for their hardness.
+This grinding and sanding is done using a lap, a precision metal plate embedded with grit similar to the more familiar embedding of grit on paper.
+The lap is of high precision particularly for flatness and turned by a motor.
+The grit material is typically diamond or, occasionally, corundum, due to the supreme hardness of these materials.
 Only diamond is hard enough on the Mohs scale to shape and polish a diamond.